-From a Buddhist movement in China, Japanese took what they called Pure Land Buddhism.
-Pure Land Buddhists held that they were living in a degenerate age, that salvation could be attained in a place called "the Pure Land of the West," where they could live in serenity and work on the karma of their past lives.
+There were numerous Buddhist schools of thought rather than a single institution under the discipline of a priesthood loyal to an orthodoxy.
 Pure Land Buddhism taught that in heaven were deities who helped people, and foremost among these deities was the Buddha, who went by the name of Amitabha (infinite light).
 The Buddha of Infinite Light vowed salvation for all living creatures.
 It was a salvation that could be achieved merely by faith and by chanting "hail to the Buddha Amida.”
 Pure Land Buddhism was open to all, women and men, and eventually it would become Japan's largest Buddhist sect.

-In Japan, Zen Buddhists rejected the ritualism and scholasticism that had been adopted by mainstream Buddhism.
+In Japan, Zen Buddhists rejected the ritualism and scholasticism adopted by mainstream Buddhism.
 Zen followers sought enlightenment (satori) through spiritual and physical discipline.
 This included meditation and a study of insoluble problems as a way of cleansing one of a desire for theological intellectuality.
 Zen encouraged focus on nothingness to allow "inner truth" to surface.
 Zen masters argued with the poetry of analogy: that the hand cannot grasp itself.
 They saw no benefit from self-awareness while the samurai believed in discipline, and not questioning contradictions was a part of it. .

 Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.